 Treatment plans depend on such factors as tumor type, grade of disease (how aggressive), the stage of disease (how far it has spread) and the patient's age and general health.
 Treatment options may include:

 - Surgery, including removal of the prostate and local lymph nodes.
-This typically includes minimally invasive approaches such as laparoscopic or robotic-assisted surgery.
+This typically includes minimally invasive approaches such as robotic-assisted surgery.